getflourish/Sketch-Style-Inventory/README.md

 ### Export

-When you select this option in the generator, Sketch will export metadata and images of your project that you can use in development.
-Colors as JSON, symbols as PNG, text styles as JSON.
+When you select this option in the generator, Sketch will export the Style Inventory.

+- Colors and palettes as JSON
+- Text Styles as CSS
+- Symbols as PNG

 **Shortcut:** `ctrl` + `⌘` + `⌥` + `I`